Enhancing the Cardiovascular Safety of Hemodialysis Care (Dialysafe) (Dialysafe)

 Fluid Adherence

-Measured by interdialytic weight gain (in Kilograms), which is the weight gained between dialysis sessions.
+Measured by interdialytic weight gain (in Kilograms), which is the weight gained between dialysis sessions (presented as average throughout 24 week intervention period)

-Measured as the number of minutes of prescribed dialysis time missed per week (number of prescribed minutes-number of actual minutes).
+Measured as the average number of minutes of prescribed dialysis time missed per week during intervention period (number of prescribed minutes-number of actual minutes/24 week intervention period).

-Measured as the number of missed sessions per week (number of prescribed sessions-number of actual sessions).
+Measured as the average number of missed sessions per week during the intervention period (number of prescribed sessions-number of actual sessions/24 week intervention period).

-Measured at each session as patient recovery time after dialysis, reported on a survey item on an ordinal scale from "within minutes" to "did not recover before the next scheduled dialysis session."
+Measured at midweek session as patient recovery time after dialysis, reported on a survey item on an ordinal scale from "within minutes" to "did not recover before the next scheduled dialysis session."
+Responses grouped into three categories for analysis: "did not recover," "recovered before reaching home," and "recovered on same day of treatment."
+Sessions categorized as "recovered before reaching home" used for comparison between study arms.

 Measured as the total number symptoms reported by the patient at each session (each symptom treated as one, then added to create total symptoms).